liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 Lexicon patterns require the ability to specify different configuration options depending on the view of the portlet by adding or removing options.
-This can be easily achieved by using the `PortletConfigurationIcon` and `PortletConfigurationIconFactory` classes.
+This can be easily achieved by using the `PortletConfigurationIcon` classes.

 ---------------------------------------